patchoo/patchoo/docs/deploying_standalone_Installers.md

 In this example we will assume you are using patchoo advanced, and software deployment groups.
 This patch will first of all be deployed to our dev / testing group.

-If you were deploying to production computers, you would just ensure that it's linked to the `update` trigger, but we'll go into that workflow in more detail later.
+If you were deploying to production computers, you would just ensure that it's linked to the `update` trigger.
+It is recommended that you look at using groups though as it will

 Create a new policy as follows: